andy-12-08/web_dev/site/project_1/tribute.md

 - I realised that relative positioning displays at different positions on different screen size. <br>

 - Adjust image width so that it dosen't go above 100% (I realised that % was helpful here in contrast to pexels) of the screen.
+Also, when you specify width in %, it is with respect to the container element it is in (the parent element)
 <br>

 - In adjusting positions, try to work with relative positions and with percentage (%), so as to get good rendering, when displayed on larger screens, because different screen has different sizes.
 This is very important.